 - Don’t try to cover too much ground.
 Keep your argument specific and narrow in on what’s most important.
 Ambition is admirable, but attempting to cover too much material in too few pages may produce poor results.

 - Get feedback from others.
 Many schools offer writing support services.
 As mentioned above, if you’re a student at Columbia, you have access to the Writing Center, where writing tutors provide individualized advice, edits, and support.

 - Seek out additional support.
 Many colleges have an office of disability services that provides additional support to students.
 Columbia students seeking accommodations or support services from the Disability Services are required to register with the office.
-If you’re a Columbia student interested in pursuing an evaluation for a learning disability, please contact Disability Services to set up an appointment for a consultation and/or referral at 212-854-2388.
+If you’re a Columbia student interested in pursuing an evaluation for a learning disability, please contact Disability Services to set up an appointment for a consultation and/or referral.

 Remember that writing anxiety is common — and you’re certainly not alone.
 If you continue to experience anxiety and need additional support, consider reaching out to a counselor or therapist.
-Columbia students can contact Counseling and Psychological Services on the Morningside Campus at 212-854-2878 or Mental Health Services at the Medical Center Campus at 212-304-5564.
-Columbia students may also consider looking into the Stressbusters Support Network — a comprehensive resource for students experiencing stress or anxiety.
+Columbia students can contact Counseling and Psychological Services on the Morningside Campus or Mental Health Services at the Medical Center Campus.
+Columbia students may also consider looking into the Stressbusters Links to Success — a comprehensive resource for students experiencing stress or anxiety.